Commit451/Reptar/README.md

 * `AdapterSingleObserver`

 ### Composable Observers
 Often times, you want to subscribe to `Observable`s and have certain rules surrounding the observers.
 For example, you may want to use a `SingleObserver`, but ignore any `CancellationException`s since your `Activity` or `Fragment` is probably destroyed when this exception is thrown.
 You could potentially override the `Observer` and do the check in the subclass.
-But, this can result in tons of subclasses that all perform simple boolean checks.
+But, this can optional in tons of subclasses that all perform simple boolean checks.

 `ComposableSingleObserver` and `ComposableObserver` make it simple to add checks on the success and failure of observers.
 For example:
 ```java